 Let’s get started!

-This is the fastest and easiest method, and most users can get by with only using this one.
+This is the fastest and easiest method, and most users can get by only using this one.
 As the name suggests, the only step involves the volume buttons and the power button which are located on the side of the phone.

 It doesn’t take much work, either.
 Because of this, it’s become the most common method by far.